ToyasDhake/project_hecate/README.md

 doxygen
 cd latex
 make
-## Creates a pdf contain doxygen documentation.
-The same can be found in the repository under Documentation folder
+## Creates a pdf containing doxygen documentation.
+The same can be found in the repository under the Documentation folder.
 ```
 ### Rosbag record and Play